Albemarle-Charlottesville Regional Jail Inmate Phone & Email

 Jails and prisons that have the option of video calls and video visits also most likely have handheld tablets for inmate use.
 This gives the inmate the ability to communicate from their cell or a remote corner of the unit, which adds a level of privacy that a kiosk on the wall does not offer.

-To see if Albemarle-Charlottesville Regional Jail offers video calls, go to the top of this page or the Visitation page for information.
-If you can’t find it there, it may be because this facility recently changed companies, so you can call them at 434-977-6981 for details on how to arrange video calls.
+To see if Albemarle-Charlottesville Regional Jail offers video calls, go to the Visitation page for information.
+If you can’t find it there, it may be because this facility recently changed companies, so you can call the jail at 434-977-6981 for details on how to arrange video calls.

 Can inmates in the Albemarle-Charlottesville Regional Jail use their cell phone?